 Out of touch with education?
 Here’s what you need to know…

 As a parent, do you feel as though you're out of touch with education?
 Perhaps you're an older parent and you feel you don't know the modern education system your child is going through right now?
-It's something I've heard from parents again and again over the last three years, and that it can make them feel insecure.
+It's something I've heard from parents again and again over the last four years, and that it can make them feel insecure.
 It can make you feel as though it undermines your ability to stick to the boundaries and set routines that your child needs to succeed, and this is not helpful.

 Out of touch with education?
 Here's what you need to know…